wundergraph/wundergraph/docs-website/src/pages/docs/cloud/configuration.md

 - `name` field is required.
 It contains the name of the project.
 The name is used to identify the project in the WunderGraph Cloud CI.
 - `workspace` field is required.
 It contains the path to the workspace directory.
 The path is absolute to the root of the repository.
 - `build_command` field is optional.
 It will override the detected build command.
-For monorepo it is executed at the root of the repo.
-Any other case it will be executed wherever the wundergraph directory is present.
-This will take precedence over the build command in your `package.json` file.
+For a monorepo, it will be executed at the root of the repository.
+In any other case, it will be executed wherever the WunderGraph directory is present.
+This will take precedence over the build command specified in your package.json file.

 ## Demo Project